 Mary Ellen Mark

-In 1988, Aperture first published Mary Ellen Mark’s Streetwise, a poignant document of a fiercely independent group of homeless and troubled kids who made their way on the streets of Seattle as pimps, prostitutes, panhandlers, and small-time drug dealers.
-Streetwise received critical acclaim for its honest portrayal of life on the treets and introduced us to some characters that were not easily forgotten, including “Tiny” (Erin Charles)—a thirteen-year-old prostitute with dreams of a horse farm, diamonds and furs, and a baby of her own.
-Mark photographed Tiny for another twenty-five years after the book’s publication.
-Now forty-three, Tiny has ten children of her own and her life has unfolded in unexpected ways.
+In 1983, Mary Ellen Mark first photographed her poignant document of a fiercely independent group of homeless and troubled youth who made their way on the streets of Seattle as pimps, prostitutes, panhandlers, and small-time drug dealers.
+Streetwise (the book was published in 1988; the landmark film by Mark’s husband, Martin Bell, premiered in 1985) received critical acclaim for its honest portrayal of life on the streets and introduced us to individuals who were not easily forgotten, including “Tiny” (Erin Charles)—a thirteen-year-old prostitute with dreams of a horse farm, diamonds and furs, and a baby of her own.
+Since meeting Tiny thirty years ago, Mark has continued to photographer her, creating what has become one of Mark’s most significant and long-term projects.
+Almost forty-five, Tiny has ten children, the youngest five of whom are by her husband, Will, and her life has unfolded in unexpected ways.

-Photographs by Mary Ellen Mark.
+Photographs by Mary Ellen Mark

 Hardcover with jacket